Categories

 More specifically, where do you want your career to go?

 If you are currently at the hobbyist level, meaning you love writing for fun and have these characters you enjoy working with, that’s great.
 Maybe you make maps and character drawings and post them on your favorite website.
 But today, you’re stuck, and you’re looking up how to fight writer’s block.
-That’s awesome — we’ll talk about the techniques you need to employ to get through it because there are many.

-On the other hand, if you are a writer who fully intends to get paid for your work, whether full-time or part-time, we have to address writer’s block from a different perspective.
+Or are you are a writer who fully intends to get paid for your work?
+We have to address writer’s block from a differently if so.

 Here’s the reality: